Dominik7131/Conceptual-Modeling-LLM-Assistant/Dataset/description.md

 ## 7) Amusement park
 We have four classes: Boss, Employee, Attraction and Visitor.
 Each employee has exactly one boss and a boss manages at least one employee.
-Each employee manages at least one attraction and likewise each attraction is managed by at least one employee.
-Each visitor visits at least one attraction and each attraction is visited by 0 to N visitors.
-For each boss we know his ID and a name.
-For each employee we know ther ID, ID of their boss, name and salary.
+Each employee is monitoring at least one attraction and likewise each attraction is monitored by at least one employee.
+Each visitor is visiting at least one attraction and each attraction is visited by arbitrary number of visitors.
+For each boss we know their ID and a name.
+For each employee we know their ID, ID of their boss, name and salary.
 For each attraction we know their ID and a name.
-For each visitor we know their name, sex and age.
+For each visitor we know their name, gender and age.

 ![amusement_park](images/AmusementPark.png)